UoB-COMSM0110/2024-group-7/README.md

 ### 6.2 Quantitative evaluation
 In terms of quantitative evaluation, users had to fill out forms for NASA-TLX and SUS after they completed experienced the whole game including single-player mode and two-play model.

-NASA-TLX:
-Analyse the NASA-TLX scores for single-player and two-player modes, the Wilcoxon Significance Test at a 95% confidence interval revealed no significant difference as well(W test statistic = 15).
+In NASA-TLX, we analyse the NASA-TLX scores for single-player and two-player modes, the Wilcoxon Significance Test at a 95% confidence interval revealed no significant difference as well(W test statistic = 15).
 However, take a detailed look across these six dimensions, indiciating the scores between these two modes are quite similar for Mental Demand, Physical Demand, Effort, and Frustration.
 We could have a conclusion that users are required to put a considerable amount of effort while playing the game without experiencing excessive mental or physical burden.
 Additionally, low to moderate frustration scores show that most players do not feel overly discouraged by the game.

 It is worth noting that Temporal Demand is significantly higher in two-player mode compared to single-player mode, revealing that time pressure is obvious in the two-play mode.
 This is making sense because there is a countdown timer in two-player mode, users have to response quickly within a limited timeframe.
 This is also reflected in the Performance aspect, where the added time pressure and competitive element of playing against other players may more readily impact performance.